Jeimer Candelario Preview, Player Props: Cubs vs. Brewers

 Jeimer Candelario At The Plate

-- In 33.3% of his games this season, Candelario has had at least one RBI.
-He's picked up more than one in 13.0% and driven in three or more of his team's runs in six contests.
+- In 15.8% of his games this season, he has homered, and 3.8% of his trips to the plate.

+- Candelario has driven home a run in 46 games this season (33.1%), including more than one RBI in 12.9% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.